Susmita-Dey/portfolio-v1/posts/ckytwe7wn01ef2vs1h7fb7y33.md

+---
-# Make Your First Contribution To Open Source
+title: 'Make Your First Contribution To Open Source'
+description: 'Getting Started With Open Source'
+image: ./alexa.jpg
+date: '2022-09-22'
+tags:
+    - open source
+    - github
+---

 ## Open Source is something awesome.
 It will make you fall in love with it.